cloudfoundry/cf-acceptance-tests/ci/cats.md

 1. Run the corresponding `ship-it-*` job based on the release type identified in the previous step to promote the changes on the `release-candidate` branch and create a new release tag on the `main` branch.
 1. Use the newly created release tag and your release notes to create a new github release

-See the `CATS-release` team wiki page for more details on release notes conventions.
+See the [Releasing wiki page](https://github.com/cloudfoundry/cf-acceptance-tests/wiki/Releasing) for more details.

-Note that at the time of writing, when a new version of cf-acceptance-tests is released, a [job in the cf-deployment pipeline](https://release-integration.ci.cf-app.com/teams/main/pipelines/cf-deployment/jobs/stable-update-cats-cfd-branch) also creates a new branch at the release tag that freezes the versions of cf-deployment and cf-acceptance-tests.
+Note that at the time of writing, when a new version of cf-deployment is released, a job in the cf-acceptance-tests pipeline also creates a new branch at the cf-deployment release tag that freezes the versions of cf-deployment and cf-acceptance-tests.

 ## Pipeline management

 This pipeline is managed by the `ci/pipeline.yml` file.
-To make changes to the pipeline, update the file directly and either run the `ci/configure` script to apply the changes (if you've already set up your fly cli to use the `relint-ci` target) or manually run the fly cli `set-pipeline` command.
+To make changes to the pipeline, update the file directly and either run the `ci/configure` script to apply the changes (if you've already set up your fly cli to use the `ard` target) or manually run the fly cli `set-pipeline` command.